 Originally published 14th November 2004

-Now 28 years old, Robert Bates has been in a persistent vegetative state since trying to hang himself while he was on remand at Brinsford Young Offenders Institute (YOI) in 1994 for allegedly stealing a car.
+Robert Bates had been in a persistent vegetative state ever since trying to hang himself while he was on remand at HMP Brinsford Young Offenders Institute in 1994 for allegedly stealing a car.

 Robert was placed in a segregation unit following an altercation with staff, and he was found hanging in his cell the following evening.
 Robert was admitted to the intensive care unit of Wolverhampton Hospital in a coma.